soomtochukwu/soomtochukwu/README.md

 - 👋 Hi, I’m @soomtochukwu

 - 👀 I’m interested in web2 and web3

-- 🌱 I’m a practicing web3 [developer](https://www.linkedin.com/in/somtochukwu-ko/)
+- 💻 I’m a practicing web3 <a href="https://www.linkedin.com/in/somtochukwu-ko/">developer</a>

-- 💞️ I’m seeking a challenging
+- 🦾 I’m seeking a challenging
 position with seasoned professionals and clients in a fast-paced environment

 - 📫 How to reach me: